NSoiffer/MathCAT/docs/index.md

   * Work with translators to hopefully add many languages (added Spanish translation)
 * ✓ (mostly) Summer 2023: Vietnamese braille code
 * August: maybe Spanish braille code (potentially French and Portuguese also as they are supposedly similar)

+2024
+* Jan: Automatic builds for the various repos
+* Jan: Portuguese translation
+* Jan/Feb: More translations (Swedish and Finnish speech and braille)
+* Feb: Units and Currency
+* Spring: add more inference/speech rules based on W3C's Math WG core list
+* Spring: analyze books to better determine what should be in the Unicode short file (hopefully get someone to help with this)
+* Spring: more translations
+* Spring/Summer/Fall: work on tools to help maintain translations
+* Summer: explore adding ASCIIMath and LaTeX importers (there are Rust packages for these, but I haven't checked quality and completeness)
+* July/Aug/Sept: vacation 😎 and ICCHP conference
-* Early 2024: work on UEB → MathML translation and explore UEB → Nemeth math translator
+* Fall: potentially work on UEB → MathML translation and explore UEB → Nemeth math translator

+Longer term
+* other braille input
-* Fall 2023: potentially work on 2D Nemeth generation along with Nemeth input
+* potentially work on 2D Nemeth generation along with other braille codes
-* Early 2024: work on UEB → MathML translation and explore UEB → Nemeth math translator

 These plans are very tentative and will likely change based on feedback from users and AT developers.